cvxgrp/log_ccv_conf_int/README.md

 To test the method in one example, please run the jupyter notebook ```example.ipynb```.

-To run the experiments in the paper, please first run ```experiment_platform.ipynb``` to compute and save the confidence intervals.
-The number of design points, the distribution, the coverage rate, and the number of threads should be chosen and set.
-Then run ```compute_coverage_rate_and_width.ipynb``` to generate results in Table 1 in the paper.
+To run the experiments in the paper, please run ```experiment_platform.ipynb``` to compute and save the confidence intervals.
+The distribution, the number of design points, the coverage rate, and the number of threads should be chosen and set.

+After running the experiments, to generate a row of Table 1 in the paper, please run ```compute_coverage_rate_and_width.ipynb```.
+To generate the figures, please run ```plot_figure.ipynb```.

 ## Usage
 **Construct object.** Under the directory, import `confint`.
-Given data `X`, to run the method with confidence level specified by `1 - alpha` and ratio of optimized points specified by `opt_pts_ratio`, first construct an object of the `confint` class.
+Given data `X`, to run the method with confidence level specified by `1 - alpha` and ratio of optimized design points specified by `opt_pts_ratio`, first construct an object of the `confint` class.
 For example
 ```python3
 from confint import confint